 Description of the Priority Brownfield Site(s)

-Provide an overview of the brownfield sites in the target area with information such as number, size, and environmental concerns.
+Provide an overview of the brownfield sites in the target area with information such as number of sites, size, and environmental concerns.
 Then, specifically highlight one or more sites that are a priority and discuss why the site(s) is a priority for assessment, cleanup, and/or reuse.
 Include information such as past and current land uses, current site conditions (including structures), and potentially related environmental issues.

 Note: A recipient of a Multipurpose Grant may not expend any grant funds for the remediation of a brownfield site unless they own the brownfield site and are not responsible for the contamination.

+Identifying Additional Sites

+Describe the plan to identify additional sites for eligible activities throughout the geographic boundary identified in 1.a.i.
+Overview of Brownfield Challenges and Description of Target Area in the event that grant funds remain after addressing the target area/priority site(s) discussed in the Narrative.
+Identify the criteria that will be used to prioritize additional sites for selection.

+All applicants except Tribes or eligible Tribal entities – Describe how your prioritization criteria will consider whether a site is located in an underserved community or disadvantaged census tract.

 Revitalization of the Target Area